A Guide to Preventing Top Hiking Injuries Before Hitting the Trail

 Heat Illness Prevention

 Limiting your exposure to hot temperatures is the first step.
 If the forecast calls for long, hot days, then plan to focus your hiking to the early morning and late afternoon hours.
 Rest and relax in the shade between 10 am and 4 pm.
+This is especially important when hiking in destinations like the Grand Canyon, where daytime heat can be intense.

 Stay well-hydrated.
 It is often recommended that one drinks a minimum of one liter of water for every 1.5 hours of exertion.
 But listen to your body and drink regularly.
 If you find yourself overly thirsty, it’s time to stop (in the shade), relax, and drink water.
 Adding electrolyte supplements to your water can help as well.